-(12) Operating Leases
+(11) Operating Leases

-The Company leases its facilities and various office equipment under non-cancellable operating leases with terms in excess of one year.
-Rent expense charged to operations was approximately \$7.4 million, \$7.9 million, and \$7.5 million for the years ended June 30, 2008, 2007 and 2006, respectively.
-Future minimum lease payments under these leases and scheduled sublease payments as of June 30, 2008 are as follows (in thousands):
+We lease our facilities and various office equipment under non-cancellable operating leases with terms in excess of one year.
+Rent expense, net of sublease income, charged to operations was approximately \$6.8 million, \$7.4 million, and \$7.9 million for fiscal 2009, 2008 and 2007, respectively.
+Future minimum lease payments under these leases and scheduled sublease payments as of June 30, 2009 are as follows (in thousands):